 It is not clear exactly what causes binge eating disorder.
-Since about half of people with binge eating disorder have a history of depression , it may be related to that condition.
-Studies also suggest that people with binge eating disorder may have other emotional problems, including low self-esteem, anger, and/or obsessive compulsive behavior .
+Since a lot of people with binge eating disorder have a history of anxiety or depression, it may be related to these conditions.
+Studies also suggest that people with binge eating disorder may have other emotional problems, including low self-esteem, anger, and/or obsessive compulsive behavior.

 Copyright © Nucleus Medical Media, Inc.